-Many homes and buildings that are not served by public sewer systems require on-site wastewater systems, commonly called septic systems, to treat and dispose of wastewater.
+Many homes and buildings that are not served by public sewer systems require on-site wastewater systems, commonly called septic systems, to dispose of wastewater.

 This accordion will not appear on the screen

 The “Individual/Subsurface Sewage Disposal Rules” (IDAPA 58.01.03) establish minimum standards for the design, construction, siting, and use of individual and subsurface sewage disposal systems.
 These rules also establish requirements for obtaining an installation permit and an installer’s registration permit.

 These rules are administered by Idaho’s seven public health districts under a memorandum of understanding (MOU) with DEQ.
 The public health districts permit and inspect septic systems, and, for a fee, also conduct site evaluations to determine the suitability of a location for a septic system.

 Septage can present public health hazards and generate strong odors.
 IDAPA 58.01.03 establishes standards for pumping and cleaning septic systems and transporting and disposing of human excrement.
 To prevent public health hazards and nuisance conditions, septage must be collected, pumped, transported, stored, and disposed of according to these rules.